frankshearar/Home/Package-Type.md

 ## History

-Today, there is nofirst class notion of package type.
+Today, there is no first class notion of package type.
 However, packages can be used for different things based on their content.
 The most common use for a package is to be an assembly used at run-time.
 However, other packages drop static content in your project, provide executable tools, provide MSBuild targets, or have templated code files.
 Packages can also contain no content at all and simply pull in other packages (i.e. metapackages).
 Aside from inspecting the folder structure of the package, there is no way to differentiate between packages.

 ## Today's .nuspec